-In the last five years, Serbia has attracted over USD 12 billion in direct foreign investments9.
-November 2011. / Uncategorized
+In the last five years, Serbia has attracted over USD 12 billion in direct foreign investments, Uncategorized

 In the last five years, Serbia has attracted over USD 12 billion in direct foreign investments, ISI Emerging Markets reported, quoting Dejan Radulovic, assistant to the Serbian minister of economy and regional development.